ceramic-sf/quick-boi-source/bolq.md

 An idea exists as a crackle of electricity in neurons in the mind.
 But it is not identical to that.
 For you can take the idea and write it down on a piece of paper (pencil on paper), or you could explain it (sound waves).
 The idea is an abstraction yet has physical effects on the real world (ideas can cause people to do things).

-*Ideas are real and abstract and can be instanstiated in different physical forms.*
+*Ideas are real and abstract and can be instantiated in different physical forms.*

 ### Societies improve slowly